"What about SwimRun training plans?" is a question that crops up regularly when I talk to other swim runners.

 AGAIN, the answer is to look at the race you have planned.
 Check how many transitions there are, and the percentage spent running and swimming over the whole race.
-For example, our Isles of Scilly race has NINE transitions, and swimming makes up 20% of the total race distance.
+For example, our Isles of Scilly race in the U.K had NINE transitions, and swimming makes up 20% of the total race distance.

 The aim in training (no matter how long we are out there for) is to REPRODUCE these requirements.
 So, whether we are doing a 2 hour Long Session or a 6 hour Long session, we would always try to work in NINE transitions, and make sure that the swimming sections add up to 20% of the total DISTANCE covered on the day.